AxisCommunications/axis-model-zoo/README.md

 ## How are the measures calculated?

-The [auto-test-framework](./scripts/auto-test-framework) directory holds the code for measuring the speed numbers and automating their update in the repository.
-For now, the accuracy measures are not included in this pipeline.
-Apart from that, in the [accuracy-test](./scripts/accuracy-test) there is the code to measure the accuracy and [model_performance_tester.py](./scripts/model_performance_tester.py) is a script to measure the speed.
+There are many factors to consider when determining the performance of a machine learning model.
+This repository aims to showcase two key performance indicators: inference speed and accuracy.
+In the following sections we will describe how they are measured.

 ### Speed measure

-In the case of the automated test framework, the test is done by installing and running an ACAP application on the Axis camera.
+The [auto-test-framework](./scripts/auto-test-framework) directory contains the code for measuring the average inference (speed) and updating the speed value of each model in the table above.
+This test is run for every [AXIS OS release](https://help.axis.com/axis-os-release-notes).
+The test is done by installing and running an ACAP application on the Axis camera.
 To know more about how it works, see the [larod-test](./scripts/auto-test-framework/larod-test) directory.

-To get speed measures more easily, you can use the code in [model_performance_tester.py](./scripts/model_performance_tester.py).
-This script connects to the Axis camera via SSH and uses the `larod-client` to run inferences.
-It then parses the output, which will be the mean of time the Axis camera spent on the inferences.
-These inferences are done on randomly generated images.
+If you want to measure the speed of your own models more conveniently, you can use the code in [model_performance_tester.py](./scripts/model_performance_tester.py).
+This script connects to the Axis camera via SSH and uses the command `larod-client` to run a specified number of inferences on random data.
+When all inferences has been run, the output from `larod-client` will be parsed to find the mean inference time.
 See below how to use the script:

 ```sh
 python3 ./scripts/model_performance_tester.py \